-Art for All: The ArtReach Mission
+Art Is Education: The ArtReach Mission

 ArtReach believes that all children, regardless of zip code or socioeconomic status, benefit from the opportunity to practice creative thinking and creative doing.
 We exist to increase access to visual arts education by connecting students at K-8 schools throughout San Diego County with practicing artists.
 We focus on providing free workshops to students at schools that meet need criteria and have no or scant visual arts education resources.